pwa-builder/PWABuilder/docs/home/pwa-intro.md

 #### Trigger a notification

-Lastly, let's take a look at an example web capability: notifications.
+Lastly, let's take a look at an example web capability: push notifications.

 Before we can send notifications, we need to request permission from the user.
 This button will trigger the permission prompt: